open-dis/dis-tutorial/README.md

 # Distributed Interactive Simulation: The Missing Handbook

 Work in progress.
+Looking at the use of the Wiki in this github; to check it out in git, do a checkout on https://github.com/open-dis/DISTutorial.wiki.git.

 Full of typos, not yet to first draft status, footnotes are a mess, prose is lousy, etc.

 by Don McGregor